Are you looking for kid-friendly things to do on Oahu? Keep scrolling to find out how to visit the Dole Pineapple Plantation in Hawaii.

-From the delicious Dole Whip ice cream to the intricate pineapple maze and train tour, there is something for everyone to enjoy!
-The Dole pineapple farm is great for families and those who will love to learn more about Hawaii.
+From the delicious Dole Whip ice cream to the intricate pineapple garden maze and train tour, there is something for everyone to enjoy!
+The Dole pineapple farm is great for families and those who would love to learn more about Hawaii.

 Keep scrolling to find out how to visit the Dole Pineapple Plantation in Hawaii and my top tips for maximizing your trip.

-If you’re looking for a new adventure or want some fresh ideas of things that are worth seeing while visiting Oahu, then keep reading because I have all kinds of suggestions just waiting here in this article.
+If you’re looking for a new adventure or want some fresh ideas of things that are worth seeing while visiting Oahu, then keep reading.
+I have all kinds of suggestions just waiting here in this article!

 Ok, let’s get started!